YunheLiuMCMC/ClinSimon/README.md

 - Write the function ATSS_Design( ) to provide an Adaptive Threshold and Sample Size Simon Design

-- Write the function SimonAnalysis( ) to calculate the Uniformly minimum-variance unbiased estimator (UMVUE), Confidence Intervals (Clopper-Pearson, Jung exact, and Mid-\emph{p}) and \emph{p}-Value given the design parameters obtained from the Adaptive Threshold Simon Design (ATS Simon)
+- Write the function SimonAnalysis( ) to calculate the Uniformly minimum-variance unbiased estimator (UMVUE), Confidence Intervals (Clopper-Pearson, Jung exact, and Mid-$p$) and $p$-Value given the design parameters obtained from the Adaptive Threshold Simon Design (ATS Simon)

 - Make the Vignette